emanuellima1/study-journal/src/jl_dive.md

 To use a package on a Julia script, write `using [package]` at the beginning of the script.
 To use a package without populating the namespace, write `import [package]`.
 But then, you will have to use the functions as `[package].function()`.
 You can also include local Julia scripts as such: `include("my_script.jl")`.

-I think that `using [package]` is bad practice.
+I think that `using [package]` is bad practice because it pollutes the namespace.
 The best way to import a package is this:

 ```julia
 # Importing the JSON package through an alias